What is lipreading?

 Patience and regular practice are important: improvements can be gradual, so many students come to classes for years, and lipreading classes are fun and enjoyable.

-Most sessions last 1.5 or 2 hours, and courses run for about 30 weeks.
+Most sessions last one to two hours, and courses run from about 10 to 30 weeks, depending on the level.

-You can find details of your local classes here.
+You can find details of classes here.
 All classes listed on this website are taught by ATLA qualified tutors.

 Tips to help you to lipread